NoroffFEU/development-platforms/src/content/docs/baas/Supabase/subapase-case-study-anasommer.md

 - 2021 March: Pricing (was entirely free before), storage, CLI, UI, workflows.
 - 2021 September: Supabase raised $30M Series A.
 - 2022 May: Supabase raised $80M Series B.
-- 2023 May: Supabase Vector and ChatGPT plugins that support Postgres and
+- 2023 May: Supabase Vector and ChatGPT plugins that support Postgres and.

 ## Main Features